dhsrocha/template-js/README.md

 ### Premises

-* `React` is consieded a UMD resource.
+* `React` is considered a UMD resource in this solution's scope.
 Therefore, even in technologies not supported by directly by Next.js, the importing is implicit and can be omitted from the source-code.

-## File naming convention
+### File naming convention

 The following depicts the conventions used for concern, as described in `package.json`'s configurations for testing frameworks: